Understand how disease and infection affect the human body

 - Refer to the Managing your progression page for help in understanding your program structure, reviewing your progress and planning remaining courses.

 - Register your selected major(s) and/or minor(s)

-- Students who have completed the Associate Degree in Medical Laboratory Science at the University of the Sunshine Coast will be eligible to receive 2 years credit transfer (16 courses) towards the Bachelor of Biomedical Science at USC.
+- Students who have completed the Associate Degree in Medical Laboratory Science at USC will be eligible to receive 2 years credit transfer (16 courses) towards the Bachelor of Biomedical Science at USC and will only be required to complete an additional 8 courses (24 courses in total).
 Students will be able to apply by direct application for entry into the Bachelor of Biomedical Science via USC Admissions upon completion of the Associate Degree in Medical Laboratory Science, or via QTAC if they have a break from studies of more than 24 months.
 Students commencing this pathway are able to commence in either Semester 1 or Semester 2.
 However, students commencing in Semester 2 will only be able to be part-time enrolled and it will therefore take longer to complete your Bachelor of Biomedical Science.
 Please select the relevant Recommended Study Sequence.

 How to apply

 - Confirm that you meet the program specific admission requirements, prerequisites and recommended prior study outlined on Why study this program?

 - Confirm that you meet the general undergraduate admission requirements and English Language Proficiency requirements

 - Refer to the application dates for cut-off dates and deadlines

 - Refer also the the Student Profile for a representation of the likely peer cohort studying this program.

 Apply via Queensland Tertiary Admissions Centre (QTAC) — Use the relevant QTAC code specified on Why study this program?